nlml/cats-vs-dogs-classifier-pruned-and-served/README.md

 	     'classes': ['Cat', 'Dog']}
 ```

-Here is an example of how you might POST some JSON data in Python:
+Here is an example of how you might post some JSON data in Python:

 ```
 import torch